e271828e/Flight.jl/docs/notes/design/localization_validation_walkthrough.md

 Before: "t\* = tₙ is structurally impossible" rested on the prior's *testimony* (not-holding at quiescence) plus determinism — and the testimony is about the wrong epoch for `u`-reading guards.
 After: the argument rests on the *observed* left end.
-The validation probe either establishes σ₀ strictly not-holding — from which everything downstream follows unconditionally: the returned endpoint (the smallest probed point where the predicate holds) is strictly later than tₙ, the guard observably holds at t\*, and the post-fire prior records an actual observation — or it routes the event to boundary firing, where none of those claims are needed.
+The validation trial evaluation either establishes σ₀ strictly not-holding — from which everything downstream follows unconditionally: the returned endpoint (the smallest trial point where the predicate holds) is strictly later than tₙ, the guard observably holds at t\*, and the post-fire prior records an actual observation — or it routes the event to boundary firing, where none of those claims are needed.
 Observation replaces testimony at exactly one point, and the whole endpoint-policy chain becomes unconditional.

-A closing remark on design method: the probe never asks *why* the prior disagrees with the left end — drain-staled, or (in the retired deferral design) manufactured.
+A closing remark on design method: the trial never asks *why* the prior disagrees with the left end — drain-staled, or (in the retired deferral design) manufactured.
 It replaces the register's account of the left end with an observation of the left end under the current epoch, and lets the ordinary machinery act on it: